Everest Base Camp Trek In November

 Personal Adjustments and Compromises

-Everest base camp trek is one of the mainstream trekking in Nepal, so you can expect booked teahouses and lodges during the peak season, like November.
+Everest base camp trek is one of the most popular treks in Nepal, so you can expect booked teahouses and lodges during the peak season, like November.
 Finding accommodation can be quite a hassle.
-It is better to inform and make advance bookings; otherwise, you won’t have many options to choose from.
+It is better to inform and make bookings; otherwise, you won’t have many options to choose from.

 Likewise, you will need to make some adjustments as you won’t be getting extraordinary facilities.
-You will have to pay extra money out of your pocket to have access to facilities like recharging, hot showers, etc. Hence, the trekkers’ adaptability will play a vital role in the Everest base camp trek.
+You will have to pay extra money out of your pocket to access facilities like recharging and hot showers.
+Hence, the trekkers’ adaptability will play a crucial role in the Everest Base Camp trek.

 Brief Outline Itinerary